-If your RAM is very low, then your Laptop will not be able to take the game load.
+If your RAM is very low, your Laptop will not be able to take the game load.
 So, you should add more RAM to your Laptop.
-By increasing the RAM, the Laptop will be able to take the game’s burden quickly.
+Increasing the RAM allows the Laptop to take the game’s burden quickly.
 There will be no FPS drop issue or lag while playing games when the Laptop is plugged in.
-Remember one thing, adding more RAM won’t solve the all problem if your Graphics card and CPU is not powerful enough.
+Remember one thing, adding more RAM won’t solve all problem if your Graphics card and CPU is not powerful enough.

 Method 6: Check the Laptop Cooling system

 If your Laptop is overheated, then FPS drop also accrues due to this.
-If you have a faulty laptop fan, it can’t cool the Laptop that much; then your Laptop drops the FPS or lags.
-If the laptop fan has not been clean for many years due to dust, the fan’s speed can be reduced.
+If you have a faulty laptop fan, it can’t cool the Laptop that much; your Laptop drops the FPS or lags.
+The fan’s speed can be reduced if the laptop fan has not been clean for many years due to dust.
 So, we should keep cleaning our laptop fan.
-Also, by applying good thermal paste inside the Laptop, the FPS control of the Laptop can be done to a great extent.
+Also, by applying good thermal paste inside the Laptop, the FPS control of the Laptop can be significantly improved.

 Editor’s Pick: Best Gaming Laptop Under $500.